5 Perfect Baby Beaches on Big Island, Hawaii

 20 min south of the Waikoloa resort area

 We found this beach because we could not get parking passes to the Kukio keiki beach on our first try.
-It has a small lagoon like area created by a small reef with calm water where our toddler could play.
-Otherwise the rest of the beach did have more waves.
+It has a small lagoon-like area surrounded by a small reef that had calm water where our toddler could play.
+Otherwise, the rest of the beach did have more waves.
 This beach was fun to walk down and explore because there were also small lava fields that created tide pools.
 There is a lot of shade from the trees bordering the beach.

 You can walk from this beach to the Kukio keiki beach, either on the beach itself or on the paved path behind the beach.
 It took us about 20 hot minutes each way carrying just our toddler and not our beach gear.
 Would not recommend walking it with a child and beach gear.
 There is a public restroom and a foot washing station at the parking lot.